MaelAbgrall/HardwareforAI/README.md

 ### Choosing a CPU
 ![](./images/CPU.jpg)

+*backside of a CPU, those little dots will connect to the socket*

 Choosing a CPU for AI is not the same as choosing a CPU for gaming.